particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 #### Domestic Shipping Methods

-For domestic orders (contiguous USA only) we have flat-rate shipping options, detailed below:
+For domestic orders (contiguous US only) we have flat-rate shipping options, detailed below:

 |         Name         	      |    Time For Shipping   	| Weight in Lbs 	|  Price 	|
 |:--------------------------:	|:----------------------:	|:-------------:	|:------:	|